elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> CSS classes should always get preferred over style property methods.
+  <div><strong>Interview Response:</strong> It would be best if you always prefer to use CSS classes over the style property method.
 The latter should get used only when classes "can't handle it."
 For example, if we compute an element's coordinates dynamically and wish to set them from JavaScript, style is permitted.</div><br />
   <div><strong>Technical Response:</strong> We should always prefer CSS classes versus the style property methods.
 The latter should only get used if classes "can't handle it."
 For example, if we calculate the coordinates of an element dynamically and wish to set them from JavaScript, style is permitted.
 In other circumstances, such as turning the text red or adding a background icon – specifying it in CSS and then applying the class - (JavaScript can do that).
 That is more adaptable and simpler to support.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />